yellowcatx/Sheepy/README.md

-# 🐑 Sheep - A Cute To-Do App
+# 🐑 Sheepy - A Cute To-Do App

 This project is a Flutter application for managing to-do lists.